colin-walker/wp-blogroll/README.md

 .blogroll-item 		- 	the item container which will probably contain \<P> tags
-.blogroll-title		-	the item \<H2> tag which contains an \<A> tag
+.blogroll-title		-	the item \<H2> tag which contains an \<A> tag .blogroll-feed		-

+.opmllink		-	the div containing the OPML file link

 ## Custom post type